 Quoin Point Lighthouse

-This lighthouse is in Buffelsjagsbaai.
+Quoin Point Lighthouse is in Buffelsjagsbaai.
 It is a lattice tower 23 meters high with a diamond-shaped day marker.
 It has an AGA 500 mm acetylene gas lantern, open-flame gas flasher, and sun valve that has stood since November 1946.
-The steel tower was replaced with an aluminum lattice tower in October 1990.
+The steel tower was replaced with an aluminium lattice tower in October 1990.
 It came from Cape Agulhas, where it served temporarily, whilst that lighthouse was restored.
 Virtually marooned thirty-two metres above the sea, Quoin Point is perhaps best known for the shipwrecks on the rocks below.
-Quoin Point was previously named Ponta de Sao Brandoa by Bartolomeu Diaz when he rounded Quoin Point in 1488 on St. Brendanus’ day.
+Quoin Point was previously named Ponta de São Brandoa by Bartolomeu Diaz when he rounded Quoin Point in 1488 on St. Brendanus’ day.
 Around it are a few little cottages, owned by families who live in nearby Elim.
-A 4 x 4 is required for the last few kilometers in order to get to the lighthouse.
+A 4 x 4 is required for the last few kilometres in order to get to the lighthouse.

 The light flashes 2 quick white flashes every 10 seconds and can be seen for 16 nautical miles